Antero Resources Corporation (AR) – Don’t Believe the Hype: Check The Facts

 Antero Resources Corporation (AR): Who are the competitors?

-The company’s main competitors (and peers) include Range Resources Corporation (RRC) that is trading 410.63% up over the past 12 months.
-EQT Corporation (EQT) is 170.17% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Range Resources Corporation (RRC) that is trading 236.89% up over the past 12 months and Cabot Oil & Gas Corporation (COG) that is -2.93% lower over the same period.
+EQT Corporation (EQT) is 100.32% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -14.44% from the last report on Jan 28, 2021 to stand at a total of 34.08 million short shares sold with a short interest ratio of 2.64.